-On October 27th, 2021, Freeman announced commencement of a Phase 2 drilling program comprising over 4,000 meters of drilling.
+On October 27th, 2021, Freeman announced commencement of a Phase 2 drilling program comprising over 4,000 meters of drilling which was subsequently expanded during 2022 to more than 12,000 meters.
 The program focuses on adding near surface, oxide ounces to the recently reported maiden Mineral Resource Estimate on July 8, 2021, as well as drill testing at the Beauty zone which lies approximately 600 meters west of the Lemhi gold deposit.